wchesley/notebook/Proxmox/zfs_over_iscsi.md

 Ended up SSHing into `portal` and ran `zfs list tank` which showed the orphaned VM disks that proxmox saw.
 I was able to remove them without issue with `zfs destroy /tank/vm-112-disk0`

+## Changing IP addresses

+Recently migranted LAN to new subnet of 10.0.0.0/16.
+I updated `storage.cfg` to reflect the new IP's for nfs but iscsi didn't mount up after ip's were changed router and hosts rebooted.
+After rereading the notes below, I realized I needed to sign into the ISCSI host with the dedicated ssh key (located at `/etc/pve/priv/zfs/`), accept the new host and we should be good to go...but we weren't.

+After reading the timeout error when trying to view the disks on an iscsi mount, I noticed PVE was trying to use an ssh key with the new IP address.
+I was able to rename the public and private keys in PVE, verified I could still sign in with them and restarted `iscsid.service`.
+Then I just needed to start the VM's that live on iscsi target and all was well.

 # My setup for ZFS over ISCSI

 2x300gb 10krpm SAS drives in zfs stripe - This is a testing ground, idgaf about data here.
 For Production, I'd use 4 drives in a striped mirror.
 Enabled lz4 compression and deduplication for this pool.